sgmonda/stdio/README.md

 });
 ```

-Alternatively it is possible to set the progress bar value at any time:
+Instead of calling `tick()` it is possible to force the progress bar value at any time:

 ```javascript
 pbar.setValue(31);